jakelongenecker93/Landsat-Water-Mask-QGIS-Plugin/LandsatWaterMask/README.txt

 Outputs are Processing destinations (TEMPORARY_OUTPUT by default) and will be added back into QGIS.

-Install:
+Install from Plugin Store:
+QGIS → Plugins → Manage and Install Plugins… → Install Plugin
+	Else Install from Zip:
   	QGIS → Plugins → Manage and Install Plugins… → Install from ZIP